Standards and Procedures

 English Language Proficiency Examination

-The English Language Proficiency Examination (ELPE) evaluates English skill in the area of oral communication.
-The examination is designed to evaluate the test-taker’s ability to both listen to and speak the English language.
-A panel of two or three trained individuals conduct the assessment, and the interviewers undergo pre-session training to ensure common standards.
+The English Language Proficiency Examination (ELPE) – administered by Texas A&M University’s Testing Services – evaluates English skill in oral communication.
+The examination is designed to assess the test-taker’s ability to both listen to and speak the English language.
+The assessment is conducted by a panel of two or three trained individuals who receive pre-session training to ensure common standards.

-Successful completion of the ELPE provides Level 1 Certification as required by the State of Texas and Texas A&M University before a graduate student is Eligible to serve as a Graduate Assistant-Teacher (GAT), Graduate Assistant-Lecturer (GAL), or in any teaching position with instructional or curricular support responsibilities.
+Successful completion of the ELPE provides Level 1 Certification as required by the State of Texas and Texas A&M University before a graduate student is Eligible to serve in any graduate assistantship with instructional or curricular support responsibilities.
 More information regarding the English Language Proficiency Requirements may be found on the Graduate and Professional School website.

 Visit the Testing Services website for more information on available exam dates and directions regarding registration for the English Language Proficiency Exam.